Davy Knowles: Solo career

 Knowles continued to tour in support of the new album before turning his attention to documenting his musical influences in the documentary Island Bound, which was released as part of the Isle of Man Film Festival in 2014.

 Knowles also released his second solo album, The Outsider in 2014.
 The album featured two singles and lyric videos that Knowles released to his YouTube channel.
-One was the title track and the other was a cover of the gospel song Ain't No Grave.
-The album also features a cover of the Woody Guthrie song Pastures of Plenty.
+One was the title track and the other was a cover of the gospel song "Ain't No Grave".
+The album also features a cover of the Woody Guthrie song, "Pastures of Plenty".

 While touring in support of The Outsider in 2015 and early 2016, Knowles wrote and recorded his third solo album, Three Miles From Avalon.
 The album featured seven original songs as well as a reworking of the Willie Dixon song "What in the World".
 The album was released in October 2016, and reached number 5 in the Billboard Blues Albums Chart in its first week of release.

-In 2017, Davy joined Band Of Friends, celebrating the music Rory Gallagher, with original Gallagher bandmates Gerry McAvoy (bass) and Ted McKenna (drums).
+In 2017, Knowles joined Band Of Friends, celebrating the music Rory Gallagher, with original Gallagher bandmates Gerry McAvoy (bass) and Ted McKenna (drums).
 He toured with the group throughout 2017 and 2018.

 On February 19, 2020, it was announced that Knowles had signed to Dutch-based record label Provogue Records.
-His latest studio album, entitled What Happens Next, was announced alongside the lead single "Light Of The Moon" on July 29, 2021, with the full record released on October 22.
+His latest studio album, entitled What Happens Next, was announced alongside the lead single "Light Of The Moon" on 29 July 2021, with the record released on 22 October.
 The single "Roll Me" was chosen by Spotify as one of the best blues songs of the year.